 13.a.
 Load the example Jalview Jar file in Exercise 12.
 Customise it how you wish but leave it unwrapped.
 Select $File \Rightarrow Export\ Image \Rightarrow HTML$ from the alignment menu.
-Save the file and open it in your favourite web browser.
+Save the file and open it in your favoured web browser.

 - 13.b.
-Now wrap the alignment (Exercise 12) and export the image to HTML again.
+Wrap the alignment and export the image to HTML again.
 Compare the two images.
-Note that the exported image matches the format displayed in the alignment window but annotations are not exported. - 13.c.
-Export the alignment using the $File \Rightarrow Export\ Image \Rightarrow PNG$ menu option.
-Open the file in an image viewer that allows zooming (eg. Paint or Photoshop on Windows, Preview on Mac OS X) and zoom in.
+(Note that the exported image matches the format displayed in the alignment window but annotations are not exported). - 13.c.
+Export the alignment using the File ⇒ Export Image ⇒ PNG menu option.
+Open the file in an image viewer that allows zooming such as Paint or Photoshop (Windows), or Preview (Mac OS X) and zoom in.
 Notice that the image is a bitmap and it becomes pixelated very quickly.
-Note also that the annotation lines are included in the image. - 13.d.
-Export the alignment using the $File \Rightarrow Export\ Image \Rightarrow EPS$ menu option.
-Open the file in a suitable program such as Ghostview or Preview (Mac OS X).
-Zoom in and note that the image is indefinitely scalable.
+(Note that the annotation lines are included in the image.) - 13.d.
+Export the alignment using the File ⇒ Export Image ⇒ EPS menu option.
+Open the file in a suitable program such as Photoshop, Illustrator, Inkscape, Ghostview, Powerpoint (Windows), or Preview (Mac OS X).
+Zoom in and note that the image has near-infinite resolution.